f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab4.rst

 - 188.219.154.228
 - 188.241.140.212

-*NOTE: To lookup geolocation information directly on the BIG-IP you can use
+..
+NOTE:: To lookup geolocation information directly on the BIG-IP you can use geoip_lookup <IP_addr>
-       geoip_lookup <IP_addr>

 Bonus versions
 ~~~~~~~~~~~~~~